tucats/ego/LANGUAGE.md

 &nbsp;

 ## fmt <a name="fmt"></a>

 The `fmt` package contains a function library for formatting and printing output to the stdout console.
-These are generally analagous to the Go functions of the same name.
+These are generally analogous to the Go functions of the same name.
 Some functions return two values (a result or length, and an error).
 If the caller does not specify that the result is assigned to two variables, then the error is ignored.

 Note that only a subset of the equivalent Go functions are supported in _Ego_.

 ### fmt.Printf()

 The `Printf` function formats one or more values using a format string, and sends the resulting string to the standard out.
-It returns the length in characters of the strint written to the output, and an error which will be nil if no error occurred during format processing.
+It returns the length in characters of the string written to the output, and an error which will be nil if no error occurred during format processing.

     answer := 42